pisv/gethandly.wiki-playground/Step-One.md

 That's it for the Foo nature.

-At this time, we still need to implement two more abstract methods for our model elements: `buildStructure` and `getHandleManager`.
-Those methods are central to the implementation of *handle/body idiom* in Handly.
+We still need to implement two more abstract methods for our model elements:
+`buildStructure` and `getHandleManager`.
+Those methods are central to implementation of the *handle/body idiom* in Handly.

-The basic idea behind the handle/body idiom as implemented in Handly is that mutable structure and properties of a model element are stored separately in an internal `Body`, while the handle holds immutable, 'key' information (recall that handles are value objects).
+The basic idea behind it is that mutable structure and properties of a model element are stored separately in an internal `Body`, while the handle holds immutable, 'key' information (recall that handles are value objects).

 The method `buildStructure` must initialize the given `Body` based on the element's current contents.
 In this case, we set the currently open